nzakas/understandinges6/manuscript/11-Promises.md

 ### The Promise Lifecycle

-Each promise goes through a short lifecycle starting in the *pending* state, which is an indicator that the asynchronous operation has not yet completed.
+Each promise goes through a short lifecycle starting in the *pending* state, which is an indicator that the asynchronous operation has not yet completed (meaning the promise is *unsettled*).
 The promise in the last example is in the pending state as soon as the `readFile()` function returns it.
 Once the asynchronous operation completes, the promise is considered *settled* and enters one of two possible states:

 1. *Fulfilled*: The promise's asynchronous operation has completed successfully
 1. *Rejected*: The promise's asynchronous operation didn't complete successfully, either due to an error or some other cause.